reflectoring/reflectoring.github.io/_posts/2019-09-21-java-immutables.md

 In this service the objects in `loadAccountPort` and `updateAccountStatePort` provide database access.
 These fields don't make the service "stateful", though, because their value doesn't usually change during the runtime of the application.

 If the values don't change, why not make them immutable from the start?
 Wew can simply make the fields final and provide a matching constructor (in this case with Lombok's `@RequiredArgsConstructor`).
 The least we get this way is the compiler complaining about missing dependencies at compile time instead of the JRE complaining later at runtime.

+## Conclusion

+Every time we add a field to a class we should make it immutable (i.e. final) by default.
+If there is a reason to make it mutable, that's fine, but unnecessary mutability increases the chance of introducing bugs and maintainability issues by unintentionally changing state.

+What's your take on immutables?